camunda/feel-scala/feel-engine/README.md

 ## How to use it?

-Add the FEEL engine to your project by copying the jar file or adding the project as dependency.
+Add the FEEL engine to your project by copying the [jar file](https://github.com/camunda/feel-scala/releases) _(feel-engine-${VERSION}-complete.jar)_ or adding the project as dependency.

 ```xml
 <dependency>